CortexIATest/CTXExcel/README.md

 ## Dependencies
 ### Cortex Version
-This version of the CTXExcel module was developed in Cortex v6.3.0, some functionality may not be available in earlier verions of Cortex.
+This version of the CTXExcel module was developed in Cortex v6.3.0.
+Some functionality may not be available in earlier verions of Cortex.

 ### OCIs
-The CTXExcel module requires the following OCIs:
+The CTXExcel module requires the following Cortex OCIs:
 * PowerShell

 ### Files
-The CTXExcel module does not require any files to install.
+The CTXExcel module does not require any files to be installed.

 ### Other
 The CTXExcel module requires PowerShell v5 to be installed on the application server.